 The better protein powder will also meet your needs in terms of nutrient profile, cost, and sweeteners.

 It’s also best to choose a product that has been third-party tested to ensure quality, safety, and accuracy of the label.

 Is whey protein powder good for weight loss?

-Protein is the most filling macronutrient, and adding protein sources to meals and snacks like protein shakes can help you feel full and more satisfied, which could help you consume fewer calories overall (
+Protein is the most filling micronutrient, and adding protein sources to meals and snacks, including protein shakes, can help you feel more full and satisfied, which may lead to consuming fewer calories overall.

-For example, if you’re currently overconsuming calories and leading a sedentary lifestyle, adding a whey protein supplement to your diet is unlikely to impact your body weight.
+But reaching and maintaining a healthy body weight depends most on your total dietary intake and activity level.
+If you over-consume calories and lead a sedentary lifestyle, adding whey protein powder to your diet is unlikely to impact your body weight.

 However, adding a protein supplement while also focusing on improving your overall diet quality, reducing your calorie intake, and being more active is a beneficial way to promote healthy weight loss.